Yiyoxd/job-posting-backend/README.md

 import express from "express";
 import cors from "cors";
 import dotenv from "dotenv";
-import { connectDB } from "./connection/db.js";
+import {connectDB} from "./connection/db.js";
-import jobRoutes from "./routes/job.routes.js";
+import jobRoutes from "./jobRoutes.js";

 dotenv.config();